 Touted as the biggest queer-themed show ever staged by an Australian institution, Queer will take around 300 works from the collection of the National Gallery of Victoria (NGV) in Melbourne “to interpret queer concepts and stories in surprising and thought-provoking ways”, says the NGV’s director Tony Ellwood.
 Embracing the multifaceted, amorphous boundaries of its subject, there will be no set-in-stone rules for what qualifies as “queer”.
 Some will be work by queer artists, such as the boundary-pushing late Australian performance artist Leigh Bowery, whose outfit The Metropolitan (around 1988) pairs a floral satin gown with a face covering, a Kaiser helmet and a pair of camouflage print leather gloves.
 Others will document queer people and histories, such as Ponch Hawkes’s No title (Two women embracing, ‘Glad to be gay’) (1973), which shows two women kissing at a Gay Liberation event.
 Of course, not all queerness is explicit, as is suggested by the latent homoeroticism of Albrecht Dürer’s 1501 engraving depicting the Christian martyr Saint Sebastian tied to a tree.
 Differing understandings of queerness throughout the centuries will be examined too.
 A 540BC Chalkidian black-figure vase will show the Ancient Greek male warriors doing what they did best—fighting and fornicating with each other.

-Update (1 March): The exhibition dates for Dürer, Slavery, Vermeer and Epic Iran have been updated
+Update (27 April): The exhibition dates for Dürer, Epic Iran, Kruger, Kusama, Slavery and Vermeer have been updated

 Correction (6 January): An earlier version of this article stated that the Dürer exhibition at the Suermondt-Ludwig-Museum would be smaller than the National Gallery's—it will in fact be bigger.